From conception to a finished sculpture

 After leaving the sculpture for three weeks, I still felt that there were issues with the left side of the cantilevered beam.
 I extended this section to make a conical shape similar to an airship.
 This worked well from the rear.
 So as to disrupt the symmetry and create continuity with the theme, I added clay to the top right side of this section and made a recess below.

 I left the sculpture for another week and this time I felt that it was finished.
 My next step will be to make a rubber resin mould ready for casting in wax.
-The sculpture will be cast in glass before the start of the New Zealand summer 2018.
+The sculpture will be cast in glass in early 2019.